S-rg/chandigarh-aqi-mapping/AirQualityMonitor/README.md

 - [x] FUNC: Sensor Factory
 - [x] FUNC: Sensor Manager
 - ~~[ ] FUNC: Make the config generator add the lookup table for String name to class to create for usage inside sensor factory~~
-  - [ ] simply hardcode this inside sensor factory
+  - [x] simply hardcode this inside sensor factory
 - [ ] FIX: Config generator does not take into account multiple measurements [see PM sensor config in header]
 - [x] Redo the whole library with better anstraction for units, multiple measurements, etc.
   - Check out [this GPT chat](https://chatgpt.com/share/68deb952-05b4-8005-9f38-077af74053e9).
   - [x] Decide on dynamic or static arrays to store Measurements (per sensor basis)
+- [ ] Figure out if we using the `Manager` object's buffer to store readings, or having an external buffer which the manager refers to
+- [ ] Print last updated measuremt buffer's `RuntimeMeasurement` object
+- [ ] Print all `RuntimeMeasurement` objects of the last poll of one sensor
+- [ ] Other printing stuff
+- [ ] Confirm the checksums for the sensors
+- [ ] Add debug stuff everywhere

 ## Library Design
 Initial Plan: